 Scratch, Snap, and Blockly are all examples of block-based coding languages.
 While Blockly is great for adults and coding real-world tools, we recommend Scratch and Snap to kids for more intuitive and visually-engaging learning.

 Scratch is an excellent way for kids in the 8-11 age group to start coding.
 It was developed in 2003 as an open-source project at MIT.
 17 years later, Scratch is still one of the most popular block-based coding languages, and its online community has continued to grow — making any problem you run into readily answerable with online Scratch tutorials or a simple Google search.

 Scratch coding’s popularity is largely thanks to how it allows kids to create interactive video games, animations, and creative stories with a large variety of background images and characters.
 Kids can jump right into creating fun and engaging coding projects, while also building life skills like creativity, storytelling, and logical thinking!
 That's why our two Scratch coding courses for kids focus on making games in Scratch to help kids have fun while learning basic coding.

 Another advantage of Scratch is how readily accessible it is.
 You can use it in your web browser or it can be downloaded onto several devices.
 This includes Android (tablet only), macOS, Microsoft Windows, and ChromeOS.
-The only limitations are that it isn’t available as an app for iPad or iOS or Android smartphones.
+The only limitations are that it isn’t available as an app for iPad or Apple iOS or Android smartphones.

 Because Snap is newer and less widely-used than Scratch, there is a significant disadvantage in terms of online resource availability.
 You can still find help with Snap, but it may take more effort than it would with Scratch.